NationMachine/GP_OTDD_Stats/README.md

 Each folder contains the following files with the following prefixes:

 •	**_OTTD_m3gp** (.csv): Contains all the data points of each run of the problems for clasification or regression.
 In the case of _Global_, this file contains all the runs.
-On this _.csv_ you will find information as
+These _.csv_ files contains the following information:
   [OTDD](https://github.com/microsoft/otdd) score, percentage of improvement, three size, number of original features, M3GP generated features, PCA score and variance to mention a few.

 •	**_stas** (.py): This is the code to generate the statistical metrics (mean, median, standard deviation, quartiles, and improvement calculation).